 It is important to note that your subject line will need to be less than 75 characters to prevent truncation.

-So is all the extra effort to setup for Google Grid View worth it?
+So is all the extra effort to set up for Google Grid View worth it?
 Despite still being in a trial phase, it might possibly be worth it for those that communicate in a Business to Consumer environment.

 Google says Gmail Grid View will make it easier for users to find messages that will be most interesting to them “by giving them more to go on than just subject lines.”
-The new view will feature infinite scrolling to make scanning through many message easier.
+The new view will feature infinite scrolling to make scanning through many messages easier.

 If your messages aren’t optimised for this kind of readership, it’ll potentially mean your emails might get less attention than they deserve.
 With email becoming an increasingly popular way to engage in marketing, marketers will need to incorporate any and every trick in the book to keep those open rates up.